-My response time to messages could be from immediate to 24 hours, excluding weekends.
-Typically I check my BB messages and emails every morning and evening.
+My response time to messages and submitted assignments could be from immediate to 24-48 hours, excluding weekends.
 All efforts will be made to keep my response time as short as possible and respond in a timely manner.
-Discussion question submissions are graded after the module has closed.
 Tests will be graded automatically, and student's scores will be immediately available.
-If and when similar content or technical questions arise repeatedly, I will develop an FAQ page on the "Start here" page to aid you with those.
+Students may direct content or technical questions to the discussion board, for all to benefit from their inquiry.
+If and when similar questions arise repeatedly, I will develop an FAQ page on the homepage to aid you with those.